Sicilian Mafia: Client relations

 Mafiosi approach potential clients in an aggressive but friendly manner, like a door-to-door salesman.
-They may even offer a few free favors as enticement.
+They may even offer a few free favors as an enticement.
 If a client rejects their overtures, mafiosi sometimes coerce them by vandalizing their property or other forms of harassment.
 Physical assault is rare; clients may be murdered for breaching agreements or talking to the police, but not for simply refusing protection.

 In many situations, mafia bosses prefer to establish an indefinite long-term bond with a client, rather than make one-off contracts.
 The boss can then publicly declare the client to be under his permanent protection (his "friend", in Sicilian parlance).
-This leaves little public confusion as to who is and isn't protected, so thieves and other predators will be deterred from attacking a protected client and prey only on the unprotected.
+This leaves little public confusion as to who is and is not protected, so thieves and other predators will be deterred from attacking a protected client and prey only on the unprotected.

 Mafiosi generally do not involve themselves in the management of the businesses they protect or arbitrate.
 Lack of competence is a common reason, but mostly it is to divest themselves of any interests that may conflict with their roles as protectors and arbitrators.
 This makes them more trusted by their clients, who need not fear their businesses being taken over.

 Protection territories

-A protection racketeer cannot tolerate competition within their sphere of influence from another racketeer.
-If a dispute erupted between two clients protected by rival racketeers, the two racketeers would have to fight each other to win the dispute for their respective client.
-The outcomes of such fights can be unpredictable (not to mention bloody), and neither racketeer could guarantee a victory for their client.
+A Mafia clan cannot tolerate competition within their sphere of influence from another racketeer.
+If a dispute erupted between two clients protected by rival racketeers, the two racketeers would have to fight each other to win the dispute for their respective clients.
+The outcomes of such fights can be unpredictable not to mention bloody, and neither racketeer could guarantee a victory for their client.
 This would make their protection unreliable and of little value.
 Their clients might dismiss them and settle the dispute by other means, and their reputations would suffer.
 To prevent this, mafia clans negotiate territories in which they can monopolize the use of violence in settling disputes.
-This is not always done peacefully, and disputes over protection territories are at the root of most Mafia wars.
+This is not always done peacefully, and disputes over territory are at the root of most Mafia wars.

+Because Mafia clans provide protection within territorial monopolies, the price of their protection is often high and the quality often low.